bhlangonijr/flubber/README.md

 # Usage

 The building blocks of any scripts are the actions.
-Currently actions written in Javascript and Python are supported as long the expected contract is honoured - a simple function having arguments `context` and `args`.
+Currently actions written in Javascript and Python are supported as long as the expected interface is implemented - a simple function having arguments `context` and `args`.
 These actions can be served by any web server as dynamic/static content or as local files: Ex.:

 ```javascript